Difference between ARP and RARP

 Reverse Address Resolution Protocol (RARP):

 Sometimes it is required to get the IP address from the MAC address.
 This problem can be handled by Reverse Address Resolution Protocol (RARP).
 To obtain an IP address, the host first sends a RARP request packet containing the MAC address on the network.
-The RARP server receives the packet, looks up the Ethernet address in its configuration table send back the corresponding IP address.
+The RARP server receives the packet, looks up the Ethernet address in its configuration table sends back the corresponding IP address.

 ARP vs RARP: